rdsea/sys4bigml/tutorials/MLServing/README.md

 - Build your model

-Start with building your first Model using SGD algorithm.
+Start with building your first Model the SGD algorithm.
 Run the following command
 ```bash
     $ cd LR_SGD
     $ pio-docker build --verbose
 ```

-Upon successful build, you should see a console message similar to the following.
+Upon a successful build, you should see a console message similar to the following.
 ```
     [INFO] [Console$] Your engine is ready for training.
 ```